 The number of surfers worldwide has been estimated at between 17 and 23 million.
-Centered around the sport, a multi-billion dollar industry has formed.
+Centered around the sport, a multi-billion dollar industry has formed and we can’t omit the importance of physics & neuroscience of surfing.
 Surfing is entirely based on enjoying nature, yet is so harmful to the environment.
 The entire surfing industry relies on a healthy environment in order to function.
-This is often overlooked however, and most surfing products are actually quite toxic to both humans and the environment.
+This is often overlooked, however, and most surfing products are actually quite toxic to both humans and the environment.

 Although surfers don’t require many pieces of equipment, the items they do use are disposable and unnatural.
 Every surfer needs a surfboard, often an entire collection of various shapes and sizes to best suit each wave condition.
 The most common method of producing boards starts using polyurethane foam “blanks”, which are sculpted by a shaper, then covered in fiberglass resin for strength and durability.
 All of the materials and processes used to create these boards are toxic and wasteful.
 An estimated 20% of the polyurethane foam needed to shape each board is wasted and inevitably ends up in landfills.
 With over 1,000 boards produced every day in Southern California alone, the wasted foam accumulates quickly.